nico-martin/spa-server/readme.md

-# Server Side Metas
+# Node Metas

-> **"Server Side Metas"** is a working title.
+> **"Node Metas"** is a working title.
 I'm looking for a better name once I figured out where this is going 😁

 > It's a very early preview.
 So a lot of things are not yet final.

-Server Side Metas is a NodeJS lib that starts a production ready NodeJS Webserver, serves a specific dir and allows you to manipulate the meta headers inside the index.html.
+Node Metas is a NodeJS lib that starts a production ready NodeJS Webserver, serves a specific dir and allows you to manipulate the meta headers inside the index.html.

 This is super useful if you only need to add server-side rendered meta tags but you don't want to render the whole app serverside.